All in Good Faith

-All in Good Faith is a British sitcom that aired on ITV from 1985 to 1988.
+All in Good Faith is a British sitcom that aired on ITV from 30 December 1985 to 30 May 1988.
 Starring Richard Briers, it was written by John Kane.
 All in Good Faith was made for the ITV network by Thames Television.

 Synopsis

-Rev Lambe is vicar of All Saints Church in a typical middle England town.
+The Rev Philip Lambe is vicar of All Saints Church in a typical middle England town.
 Each episode focusses on his role as mediator in various issues between parishioners or resolving the troubles of an individual.